 Will Smith Zoo School has an open-door policy.
 Families may visit the preschool at any time during the day to observe their child, upon confirmation from the teacher.
-All visitors are required to check-in at the Front Desk upon arrival to receive a Visitor Badge.
+All visitors are required to check-in at the front office upon arrival to receive a Visitor Badge.
 At departure, visitors will sign-out at the Front Desk.
-If a family member would like to volunteer on a consistent basis, they may contact administration to set that up and will need to submit a background check.
+If a family member would like to volunteer on a consistent basis, they may contact administration to set that up and submit a background check.